devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 ## Configuring Playwright

 You previously created a fork of `jwt-pizza`.
 Now you need to add Playwright and the coverage functionality.
-The first step is to install the required packages and setup the project using the [Playwright instruction](../playwright/playwright.md) that you studied earlier.
+The first step is to install the required packages and set up the project using the [Playwright instruction](../playwright/playwright.md) that you studied earlier.
 This includes the following:

 1. Install Playwright.
 You can choose if you want to use JavaScript or TypeScript.
    ```sh